Analytical and numerical study of plane-progressive thermoacoustic shock waves in complex plasmas: Fluid model and dispersion relation

 In order to study the characteristics of the wave mode and the growth/decay rate in details, we numerically analyze Eqs. \eqref{eq-omegaR} and \eqref{eq-omegaI}.
 The results are displayed in Fig. \ref{fig1-disp}.
-The profiles of $\Re\omega$ are shown in subplots (a) and (c), and those of $\Im\omega$ are in subplots (b) and (d) for different values of the parameters, namely $q_{\rho}$ and $q_{T}$ that characterize the thermal feedback; the heat capacity per particle $\Gamma$, the coefficient of the thermal diffusivity $\chi$, the collision frequency $\nu$ and the coefficient of the kinematic viscosity $\mu$.
+The profiles of $\Re\omega$ are shown in subplots (a) and (c), and those of $\Im\omega$ are in subplots (b) and (d) for different values of the parameters, namely $q_{\rho}$ and $q_{T}$ that characterize the thermal feedback; the heat capacity per particle $\Gamma$, the coefficient of the thermal diffusivity $\chi$, the collision frequency $\nu$, and the coefficient of the kinematic viscosity $\mu$.
 It is noted that although the wave frequency increases with $k$, the increase or decrease of the phase velocity depends on the ranges of values of $k$ as well as those of the parameters.
 Interestingly, for $k\ll1$ and $k>1$, the phase velocity approaches a constant value.
 While in the former case, the phase velocity remains smaller than $c_s$, in the latter, it may slightly exceed the same.
 However, a domain of $k~(<1)$ exists corresponding to a wide range of values of the parameters where the phase velocity is close to the acoustic speed $c_s$.
 Thus, in contrast to typical acoustic waves (e.g., ion-acoustic wave), the thermoacoustic wave can propagate with sonic, subsonic or supersonic velocity.
 On the other hand, both the growth and the decay of the wave amplitude can occur in a wide range of values of $k$ and the parameters.
-In this context, a purely growing mode or a purely damped mode can also exist when the collison frequency $\nu$ remains above or below a critical value.
-For example, given $q_{\rho}=0.27$, $q_{T}=0.34$, $\chi=0.8$, $\Gamma=3$ and $\mu=0$, $\Im\omega\gtrless0$ according to when $\nu\gtrless0.005$ [See the thick and thin dotted lines of subplot (d)].
-It is important to note that when the viscosity is absent $(\mu=0)$ in the medium, the growth/decay rate in both the cases reaches a maximum value within the domain $0<k<1$ having a cutoff at a higher $k>1$ except the case with nonzero $\mu$ [See the dash-dotted line in subplot (d)].
+In this context, a purely growing mode or a purely damped mode can also exist when the collison frequency $\nu$ remains below or above a critical value.
+For example, given $q_{\rho}=0.27$, $q_{T}=0.34$, $\chi=0.8$, $\Gamma=3$ and $\mu=0$, $\Im\omega>0$ or $\Im\omega<0$, respectively when $\nu\lesssim0.005$ or $\nu\gtrsim0.25$ (see the thick and thin dotted lines of subplot (d)).
+Physically, in absence of the fluid viscosity, when the particle's collision frequency is below (above) a critical value, its contribution to the wave frequency ($\Im\omega$) becomes smaller (larger) than that due to the thermal feedback of the medium.
+As a result, only the instability (damping) is seen to occur.
+It is also important to note that when the viscosity is absent $(\mu=0)$ in the medium, the growth/decay rate in both the cases reaches a maximum value within the domain $0<k<1$ having a cutoff at a higher $k>1$ except the case with nonzero $\mu$ (see the dash-dotted line in subplot (d)).